Oradea: 20th century

 Following the end of World War I and the dissolution of Austria-Hungary, the Hungarian–Romanian War broke out between Hungary and the Kingdom of Romania, with the latter, backed by France, achieving a decisive victory over the Hungarian Soviet Republic, backed by Soviet Russia.
 Consequently, Oradea passed under Romanian control in 1919 and officially became a part of Romania with the signing of the Treaty of Trianon in 1920.
 In 1925, the city was designated a municipality, dissolving its former civic autonomy.
 Under the same ordinance, its name was changed from Oradea Mare (Great Oradea) to simply Oradea.

 The Second Vienna Award, brokered by Hitler and Mussolini in 1940, allowed Hungary to recover Northern Transylvania, including Oradea, and mass celebrations welcomed the Hungarian administration.
 On 12 October 1944, Oradea was captured by Soviet troops of the 2nd Ukrainian Front during the Battle of Debrecen and reverted to Romanian administration in March 1945.
 After World War II, Hungary relinquished its claims to the city in accordance with the terms of the Treaty of Paris concluded on 10 February 1947.

-Due to its rich history and influential institutions, Oradea is considered one of the most important economic, academic, and cultural centers in Romania, while featuring a unique Romanian-Hungarian bilingual dynamic.
+Due to its history and influential institutions, Oradea is considered one of the most important economic, academic, and cultural centers in Romania, while featuring a unique Romanian-Hungarian bilingual dynamic.